 Here is a screenshot of the new affiliate commission breakdown that will go into affect in late April with Amazon and again, it applies to certain product categories.
 Here they are:

-Let’s quickly examine what this new commission structure means for you:
+What Amazon’s new commission structure means for you:

 To fully understand it, we need to compare it to how Amazon used to pay it’s affiliates, so let’s quickly go back a few years: